Jinn: Etymology and translation

-where it had been used owing to its rough similarity in sound and sense and further applies to benevolent intermediary spirits, in contrast to the malevolent spirits called 'demon' and mostly-benevolent 'heavenly angels', in literature.
+where it had been used owing to its rough similarity in sound and sense and its application to benevolent intermediary spirits, in contrast to the malevolent spirits called 'demon' and mostly-benevolent 'heavenly angels', in literature.

 In Assyrian art, the modern term used for creatures ontologically between humans and divinities is also genie.

-Though not a precise fit, descriptive analogies that have been used for these beings in Western thought include demon, spirit, "sprite", and fairy, depending on source.
+Though not a precise fit, descriptive analogies that have been used for these beings in Western thought include demon, spirit, sprite, and fairy, depending on the source.

 In turn, the Arabic translation for the Greek nymph (arūsa) is also used for jinn by Middle Eastern sources.

 Although the term spirit is frequently used, it has been criticised for not capturing the corporeal nature of the jinn, and that the term genie should be used instead.